patricklafrance/shelby/README.md

 Download a copy of shelby-x.y.z.js from [the dist folder](https://github.com/patricklafrance/shelby/tree/master/dist) and reference it in your web application:

-Shelby depends on knockout.js, jQuery and a KO plugin called knockout.viewmodel.
+Shelby depends on `KO`, `jQuery` and a KO plugin called `knockout.viewmodel`.
 You must grab a copy of those or use the ones provided in [the dist/lib folder](https://github.com/patricklafrance/shelby/tree/master/dist/lib).

 ```html
 <script src="jquery-x.y.z.js"></script>